Suella Braverman admits small boats bill may break human rights laws

 Yvette Cooper, the shadow home secretary, accused the government of worsening the “deeply damaging chaos” in the Channel with a failure to tackle people smuggling gangs, “collapsing” asylum decisions and falling family reunion visas.

-“There is non point in ministers trying to blame anyone else for it, they have been in power for 13 years,” she added.
+“There is no point in ministers trying to blame anyone else for it, they have been in power for 13 years,” she added.
 “The asylum system is broken and they broke it.”

 Ms Cooper accused the government of repeating pledges that “didn’t work” in last year’s Nationality and Borders Act, adding: “It didn’t deter anyone, even more boats arrived.
 What is different this time?
 They still don’t have any return agreements in place … this bill isn’t a solution, it’s a con that risks making the situation worse.”